llvm/llvm-project/flang/docs/Extensions.md

 * When a dummy argument is `POINTER` or `ALLOCATABLE` and is `INTENT(IN)`, we relax enforcement of some requirements on actual arguments that must otherwise hold true for definable arguments.
+* We allow a limited polymorphic `POINTER` or `ALLOCATABLE` actual argument to be associated with a compatible monomorphic dummy argument, as our implementation, like others, supports a reallocation that would change the dynamic type
 * Assignment of `LOGICAL` to `INTEGER` and vice versa (but not other types) is allowed.
 The values are normalized to canonical `.TRUE.`/`.FALSE.`.
   The values are also normalized for assignments of `LOGICAL(KIND=K1)` to